 Keeping suspension delegate informed

 The requirements in the regulations concerning review and revocation of suspension decisions mean that the suspension decision-maker must be informed of progress in the misconduct investigation.
-They need this information to ensure that they can properly review, at reasonable intervals, the decision to suspend the person under investigation, or to revoke the suspension in the circumstances provided for in subregulations 3.10(5) and 3.10(6).
+They need this information to ensure that they can properly review, at reasonable intervals, the decision to suspend the person under investigation, or to revoke the suspension in the circumstances provided for in ss.14(6) and (7).

 Accessing leave during suspension